F5Networks/k8s-bigip-ctlr/docs/config_examples/StaticRoute/README.md

 ## cis-deployment-ovn-k8s.yaml

-By deploying this yaml file in your cluster, cis will be configured with static route enabled for ovn-k8s environment
+By deploying this yaml file in your cluster, cis will be configured with static route enabled for ovn-k8s environment.Route will be configured with name in the format ``k8s-<nodename>-<nodeip>`` as shown below.

 ### BIGIP-Config: